dmbarbour/wikilon/docs/ABCRT.md

 ### Array Stacks

 The array representation could feasibly be applied to the `(a * (b * (c * (d * e)))))` stack-like structure.
-However, the benefits would be marginal.
-We can accelerate swap, rot, etc..
-But stacks are best known for their rapid changes in size: push, pop, etc..
-In those cases, our compact data structure isn't helping.
-The main benefit would be compaction of a large stack.
+In this case, however, we might need to focus on rapid increase and decrease in the stack size, i.e. by providing empty space for a stack to 'grow' or 'shrink' with push and pop operations.
+And there is almost no deep indexed access.
+I think the benefits are likely to be marginal especially since we already support mutation for most stack ops.